makto-toruk/tm-cafe/base/pie-crust.md

 ## Ingredients
 For two bottom crusts or one double crust:
-1. 2 1/2 cups of all purpose flour
+1. 2 1/2 cups all purpose flour
 1. 1 tsp salt
 1. 1 Tbsp sugar
 1. 2 Tbsp ghee